WebSockets

 GameVault doesn't fully use Websockets yet.
 Both the client and the server are still lacking a full implementation.
 Right now, it's just a basic version to begin with on the server.
 If you're interested in how we're doing with implementing Websockets, you can check out this page on GitHub to see our progress.

-To use this feature effectively, you need to ensure that Web-Socket Support is enabled on your machine, network, or reverse proxy.
+To use this feature, make sure WebSocket support is enabled on your machine, network, or reverse proxy.

 The API is documented via AsyncAPI standard in /api/docs/async.
 However, please note that, at the time of writing, this documentation may not run on Docker due to a bug.
 If you encounter this issue, you can refer to the source code for manual implementation.